WulfyStylez/switch-save-work/botw-convert/README.md

-# Zelda: Breath Of The Wild save converter
+# Zelda: Breath Of The Wild save console converter
-This tool takes a folder from a Wii U BotW save and does careful endian flipping to fully convert it to work with the Switch version instead.
+This tool takes the folder from a Wii U BotW save and fully converts it to work with the Switch version.
+This works for up to and including software version 1.3.0.
 Switch -> Wii U support is planned but, you know, not really high priority.

 usage: botwconvert [savedir]